Exploring Paris by bike is now much easier

-Based on our own observations we would say Paris overall is a bike-friendly city with some parts being more bike-friendly than others.
+Based on our own experience and observations we would say Paris overall is a bike-friendly city with some parts being more bike-friendly than others.
 There is a high level of commitment from the City of Paris to further develop cycling in the city and the number of people riding bikes is increasing.
 On our recent visit, we were able to travel on car-free bicycle lanes for the majority of the time.
 This made cycling stress-free and safe in our minds and we could enjoy the sights of the city.

 The future of Paris as a bike-friendly city is definitely positive and it will only get better and better.
 The city has committed to spending a further €250M by 2026 to further enhance the cycling infrastructure on top of the €150M it has already spent.
 This includes initiatives such as 180km of additional bicycle lanes, 30 000 new parking spaces across the city, and prioritizing traffic lights to bicycle lanes over cars.
 There are also initiatives to remove more and more cars from the roads in the central Paris area which will only improve the experience on a bike.

 Our recommendation for anyone thinking about riding a bike in Paris as a visitor would be to go for it but try and stick to the separated bicycle lanes and stay away from on-road cycling.
-Having experienced a few kilometers on the road it is still a hairy experience when you are not used to being in a big city.
+Having experienced a few kilometres on the road it is still a hairy experience when you are not used to being in a big city.
 That being said, we never felt threatened on the bike, nor did we experience any aggression towards us.
 Bikes on the road in Paris are the norm, not the exception and there are lots of people doing it.
-Traveling by bike can be quicker than catching public transport and we also think cycling is a much more pleasant experience.
+Travelling by bike can be quicker than catching public transport and we also think cycling is a much more pleasant experience.